keelback-code/wizard-name-generator/README.md

 In the same 'Code' dropdown, you can opt to open the code with GitHub Desktop and work from there.

 Credits (content and media)
-names - crowdsourced - Una, mum, Donal, Glenn, Fin
+names - crowdsourced - Una, mum, Donal, Glenn, Fin, Anthea, Johnny Dice/D20 image - Pexel/Alexis Designs
+Code for sticky footer sourced from Css Tricks - https://css-tricks.com/couple-takes-sticky-footer/*/